Collect / Assemble Work Items

 This routing in discipline lets you collect a specified number of work items from one or several queues, before you start processing them together.

-For example you might want 12 bottles of whiskey and 1 box; you might need 100 units before you put them to the oven as a batch; or you will need a passenger and his suitcase to be present before you can open the suitcase at an airport security.
+For example, you might want to pack 12 bottles of whiskey into a box at a bottling plant; you might need to wait for 100 units before you put them into the oven as a batch; or you will need a passenger and their suitcase to be present before they can proceed to the airport security.

-Only when the number of Work Items required have all been collected, the Activity will start work.
+Only when the number of work items required have all been collected at an activity, will it start working.

 How to use Collect